 Create a new project:

-Go to your Account Dashboard and click "Start new project"
+Go to the projects view and click "Start new project"

 Tip: If you can’t see this button, it will be because you don't have the 'create projects' permission enable on your role.
 You can ask your Account Owner to grant you this permission.